dominicstop/react-native-ios-context-menu/README.md

 ### 3.3 Object Types
 #### 3.3.1 `MenuAction` Object
-An object that is used to create a [￼￼`UIAction`￼￼](https://developer.apple.com/documentation/uikit/uiaction) instance.
-Used to display/create a context menu action or a submenu action.
+An object that is used to display/create a context menu action or a submenu action.
+This object represents a [￼￼`UIAction`￼￼](https://developer.apple.com/documentation/uikit/uiaction) instance.
+This object is used inside a `MenuConfig` object's `menuItems` property.

 <br>